namanlp/rustp-built/README.md

 python3 -m http.server
 ```

-This should open the website at `0.0.0.0:8000`.
-You can simply visit it on your favourite web browser.
+This should open the website at `0.0.0.0:8000` or `localhost:8000`.
+You can simply visit any of these addresses on your favourite web browser.

 ## Contributing